-These switches (including the one I had to replace) are also 1-way switches.
+These switches (including the one I had to replace) are also single pole switch switches.
 This means that my faulty dining light can only be controlled from just a single source.
-A 2-way switch means that the light could be controlled by two different sources.
+A 3-way switch means that the light could be controlled by two different sources.
 For example, some living room lights can be turned on by one switch near the front door, and turned off by another switch in the hallway.
-That example would be a 2-way switch.
+That example would be a 3-way switch.

-Because mine was a 1-way switch, replacing it would be a tad cheaper and easier.
-A 1-way switch only has two terminals (L1 and COM), and is the simplest of switch arrangements — either on or off.
+Because mine was a single pole switch, replacing it would be a tad cheaper and easier.
+A single pole switch only has two terminals (L1 and COM), and is the simplest of switch arrangements — either on or off.
 When the light is “on” the COM terminal is connected to the L1 terminal.
 When it’s “off” the COM terminal is not connected to anything and no current flows through the switch.